grafana/grafana/docs/sources/panels/standard-options.md

 ## Color scheme

-> **Note:** Only available in Grafana 7.3+.

 {{< figure src="/img/docs/v73/color_scheme_dropdown.png" max-width="350px" caption="Color scheme" class="pull-right" >}}

 The color scheme option defines how Grafana colors series or fields.
 There are multiple modes here that work very differently and their utility depends largely on what visualization you currently have selected.

-**Color by value**
+Some visualizations have different color options.

+### Color by value

 In addition to deriving color from thresholds there are also continuous (gradient) color schemes.
-Useful for visualizations that color individual values.
-For example stat panels and the table panel.
+These are useful for visualizations that color individual values.
+For example, stat panels and the table panel.

 Continuous color modes use the percentage of a value relative to min and max to interpolate a color.

 <div class="clearfix"></div>

+### Palettes

+Select a palette from the **Color scheme** list.

 | Color mode  | Description                    |
 | ------------------ | ----------------------- |